bugzilla/bugzilla/docs/en/rst/administering/custom-fields.rst

 Custom Fields are fields defined by the administrator, in addition to those which come with Bugzilla by default.
-Custom Fields are treated like any other field - they can be set in bugs and used for search queries.
+Custom Fields are treated like any other field—they can be set in bugs and used for search queries.

 Administrators should keep in mind that adding too many fields can make the user interface more complicated and